-For example, a bonus might be awarded for accepting store credit as payment. with Best Consignment Shop Software the bonus can be based upon the amount of the sale or the amount of the consignor share.
+For example, a bonus might be awarded for accepting store credit as payment. with Best Consignment Software the bonus can be based upon the amount of the sale or the amount of the consignor share.

 Fees might be deducted for cleaning, repairs, shipping/delivery and so on.
 An advanced feature of BCSS is to automatically deduct set fees, like a percentage for sales that were paid for by credit card.

 - Payment to be split, typically between cash, store credit, check and/or gift certificate.
 If payment is by check, the next available check number should be offered by the software.

 - Editing of a completed settlement, allowing changes in the date, additions, deductions, amount and notes.

 - Settlement for one or more items but not all items.

 - Printing of the settlement with settled items listed.